hajicj/MUSCIMarker/doc/source/tutorial.rst

 .. note:: By the way, a rule saying "only one stem per notehead" would not
           be correct.
 Can you figure out why?

+.. tip:: Building musiclal notation relationships correctly is described in
+         the :ref:`instructions_notes` section of the :ref:`instructions`.

 Delete an annotation